 - Hepatitis C affects body, mind, spirit, families, and communities.

 - Hepatitis C is a curable condition.
-Thanks to the latest treatments, four out of five hepatitis C patients can spend the rest of their lives free of the disease.
+Thanks to the latest treatments, nearly all hepatitis C patients can spend the rest of their lives free of the disease.

 - You don’t need to be extraordinary to complete treatment.
 Knowing how to do it, coupled with good support, can make all the difference in the world.

 - Hepatitis C is everyone’s problem.
 How you got hepatitis C is not my concern—that you got hepatitis C is.